 DAY 8: SAPA - CANCAU - BAC HA ( B, L ) ( Saturday )

 After breakfast we continue venturing into northern Vietnam, travelling through the Chinese border town of Lao Cai to the colourful Saturday Market at CanCau.
 This market also attracts a wide variety of ethnic minority groups including the Variegated Hmong, Dao, Phu La, La Chi, Tay who still retain their age old cultural traditions and are recognisably distinct from each other by their dress.
 Return backto Bac Ha.
 As option , we can embark a walk this afternoon, visiting the Hmong King’s former residence and Ban Pho where the villagers make the potent local maize wine .
 Overnight in Bac Ha.

 Am : Free visit market ( BacHa market open on sunday morning only).
 This is the most colourful market in North Vietnam.
 At the market, you have chance to enjoy BacHa people's simple but unique kinds of food with special wines made from rice, cassavas, corn and different sorts of fruits such as plumps, apples, peaches... talking to the minorities through the guide's interpretation.
 Leave the market for the H'mong King's house (King Hoang A Tuong) built by the French colonists and the Chinese in 1920.
 Return the town for lunch.
 In the afternoon, spend time visiting another village (BanPho village).
-3pm take the bus going back to railway station for a night train Ratraco to Hanoi depart at 6pm.
-Overnight on the train.
+Then transfer back Hanoi.
+Night in Hanoi.

 DAY 10: HANOI - HALONG ( B, L, D )